Massetstephane/PlaneTool/Readme.md

 - B9PartSwitch_v2.19.0 [blowfish](https://forum.kerbalspaceprogram.com/index.php?/topic/140541-1112-b9partswitch-v2180-march-17/)

 > Optional
-- If TweakScale installed a MM Patch add module in Part
+- If TweakScale installed a MM Patch add module in Part *(I recommend hard to fit for all cockpits)*
 ______
 ## INSTALLATION
-- Copy the folder **PlaneTool** into your KSP GameData directory (file : PlaneTool-1.0.0.zip)
+- Copy the folder **PlaneTool** into your KSP GameData directory.
 ______

 ## LICENCE